 The first monks emerge from the temples at about 5:30 am.
 For the next hour or so, two hundred or more monks, dressed in orange robes, will pass through the main streets of Luang Prabang.
 The sight is awesome.
 You feel thrown back in time until you see tourists turning their backs on the monks to take selfies with the monks as a backdrop.
 I thought that this was a sad reflection on the travellers, reducing a timeless tradition to a mere backdrop.

 If you want to give Alms or take photos of the monks, please respect a few rules.
 Do not touch the monks, position yourself no higher than the monk’s level and don’t turn your back towards them.
 It is also very impolite to stick your camera into the faces of these monks or anyone else!
 I found I could get great shots with a zoom lens, crouching down in a more distant viewpoint on the far side of the road.
 Try also to find a less popular street.
 There will be fewer monks but also fewer tourists.
+Getting up early is difficult but seeing monks is one of the top things to do in Luang Prabang.

 See the Sunset from Mount Phousi.